Statistics. On sabbatical and leave 2018–19.

 Mathematics 321 - Real Analysis

 Full course for one semester.
 A careful study of continuity and convergence in metric spaces.
 Sequences and series of functions, uniform convergence, normed linear spaces.
-Prerequisite: Mathematics 212.
-Mathematics 331 must be taken before or at the same time as this course.
+Prerequisite: Mathematics 202.
 Lecture-conference.

 Mathematics 322 - Ordinary Differential Equations

 Full course for one semester.
 An introduction to the theory of ordinary differential equations.
 Existence and uniqueness theorems, global behavior of solutions, qualitative theory, numerical methods.
-Prerequisite: Mathematics 212 and 331.
+Prerequisite: Mathematics 202.
 Lecture-conference.
 Offered in alternate years.

 Mathematics 332 - Abstract Algebra

 Full course for one semester.
 An elementary treatment of the algebraic structure of groups, rings, fields, and/or algebras.
-Prerequisite: Mathematics 331.
+Prerequisite: Mathematics 331, or Mathematics 201 and one of Mathematics 113, 131, or 138.
 Lecture-conference.

 Mathematics 341 - Topics in Geometry

 Full course for one semester.
 Topics in geometry selected by the instructor.
 Possible topics include the theory of plane ornaments, coordinatization of affine and projective planes, curves and surfaces, differential geometry, algebraic geometry, and non-Euclidean geometry.
-Prerequisite: Mathematics 331 or consent of the instructor.
+Prerequisite: Mathematics 202.
 Lecture-conference.
 Offered in alternate years.

 Mathematics 342 - Topology

 Full course for one semester.
 An introduction to basic topology, followed by selected topics such as topological manifolds, embedding theorems, and the fundamental group and covering spaces.
-Prerequisite: Mathematics 332, which may be taken concurrently.
+Prerequisite: Mathematics 202 and 332, the latter of which may be taken concurrently.
 Lecture-conference.

 Mathematics 361 - Number Theory

 Full course for one semester.
 A study of integers, including topics such as divisibility, theory of prime numbers, congruences, and solutions of equations in the integers.
-Prerequisite: Mathematics 331 or consent of the instructor.
+Prerequisite: Mathematics 201.
 Mathematics 332 is recommended.
 Lecture-conference.
 Offered in alternate years.

 Mathematics 372 - Combinatorics

 Full course for one semester.
 Emphasis is on enumerative combinatorics including such topics as the principle of inclusion-exclusion, formal power series and generating functions, and permutation groups and Pólya theory.
 Selected other topics such as Ramsey theory, inversion formulae, the theory of graphs, and the theory of designs will be treated as time permits.
-Prerequisite: Mathematics 211.
+Prerequisite: Mathematics 113 and 201.
 Lecture-conference.
 Offered in alternate years.